 Getting Help

-If you’re experiencing persistent errors or need help debugging an issue:- Ensure you have the complete error message and request ID
+If you’re experiencing persistent errors:- Ensure you have the complete error message

 - For SDK-specific issues, open an issue on GitHub